-- Soil compaction during clearing and grubbing operations, - Improper construction techniques that result in additional soil compaction under the retention BMP, - Inadequate long-term maintenance of the retention BMP, and - Geologic variations and uncertainties in obtaining the soil test parameters for the recovery/mounding analysis (noted in subsequent sections below).
+- Soil compaction during clearing and grubbing operations, - Improper construction techniques that result in additional soil compaction under the retention BMP, - Inadequate long term maintenance of the retention BMP, and - Geologic variations and uncertainties in obtaining the soil test parameters for the recovery / mounding analysis (noted in subsequent sections below).
 These variations and uncertainties are especially suspect for larger retention BMPs.

-In retention systems, the RTV recovers (is drawn down or dissipated) by natural soil infiltration into the groundwater table, evaporation, or evapotranspiration.
-The opposite is true for underdrain effluent detention systems, which rely on artificial recovery methods such as underground perforated stormwaterpipes.
-Areas with seasonal high groundwater tables (SHGWT) close to the surface should avoid reliance on retention and infiltration-based BMPs.
-Please make sure to follow the recommendations of each BMPfor limitations on clearances to SHGWT.
+In retention systems, the RTV recovers (is drawn down or dissipated) by natural soil infiltration into the ground water table, evaporation, or evapotranspiration.
+The opposite is true for underdrain effluent detention systems, which rely on artificial recovery methods such as underground perforated drainage pipes.

 Antecedent Runoff Condition (ARC), formally known as Antecedent Moisture Condition (AMC), refers to the amount of moisture and storage in the soil profile prior to a storm event.
-Antecedent soil moisture isan indicator of wetness and availability of soil to infiltrate water.
+Antecedent soil moisture is an indicator of wetness and availability of soil to infiltrate water.
 The ARC can vary from dry to saturated, depending on the amount of rainfall received prior to a given point in time.
 Therefore, "average ARC" (ARC II) means the soil is neither dry nor saturated, but at an average moisture condition at the beginning of a storm event when calculating recovery time for retention systems.